 This is called a Web address or URL (Uniform Resource Locator).
 Any time you know a Web address, you can type it into the Address Bar.
 Then, either press the enter key or click on the Go button at the end of the address bar.

 VIII.
 Internet Links

-Internet links are usually text in blue and underlined.
-Web designers however can change the color of links so be alert to any text in a different color.
-A few Web designers will even remove the underline, which sometimes makes it difficult for the Internet user to identify a link.
+Internet links are often in bold text and/or underlined.
+Web designers might use a different text color for links so be alert to any text in a different color.
+Some Web designers will remove the underline, which sometimes makes it difficult for the Internet user to identify a link.
 A link is literally a pointer to a different Web site or even to a different portion of the existing site.
-By clicking on a link the browser will go to the linked Web site or spot on the Web page.
+By clicking on a link the browser will go to the linked website or spot on the Web page.